marsponce/marsponce/README.md

-# README.md
+## Hey!

-Hey there, I'm a recent graduate from the University of Toronto that studied Computer Science and Mathematics.
+I'm a recent graduate from the University of Toronto that studied Computer Science and Mathematics.

 Currently looking for an entry level position where I can put my skills to work!